Frankfort, Kentucky: History

-Pre-1900
+18th and 19th centuries

 The town of Frankfort likely received its name from an event that took place in the 1780s.
 Native Americans attacked a group of early European colonists from Bryan Station, who were on their way to make salt at Mann's Lick in Jefferson County.
 Pioneer Stephen Frank was killed at the Kentucky River and the settlers thereafter called the crossing "Frank's Ford".
 This name was later elided to Frankfort.

 In 1786, James Wilkinson purchased a 260 acre tract of land on the north side of the Kentucky River, which developed as downtown Frankfort.
 He was an early promoter of Frankfort as the state capital.
 Wilkinson felt Frankfort would be a center of transportation using the Kentucky River to ship farm produce to the Ohio River and then to the Mississippi and on to New Orleans.